 Bring Her Back

-If you're into horror that blends the supernatural with psychological tension and a heavy dose of family drama, Bring Her Back might be right up your alley.
-Directed by Danny and Michael Philippou—the duo behind Talk to Me—this Australian horror flick dives deep into grief, trauma, and the terrifying lengths people will go to for love and redemption.
+If you’re into horror that’s as emotionally intense as it is visually disturbing, Bring Her Back might be right up your alley.
+Directed by Danny and Michael Philippou—the duo behind Talk to Me—this Australian supernatural psychological horror film dives deep into grief, trauma, and the terrifying lengths people will go to for family.
+It’s a twisted, slow-burn chiller that blends occult rituals with domestic dread, all wrapped in a deeply unsettling atmosphere.

 Showtimes in English at Cinemas in Berlin